HolstCh/Professional-Forum-Web-Application-/README.md

 # Forum_Project_SENG_401
-A forum for professionals to communicate
+A forum for professionals to communicate.
+Developed using Flask, Python, HTML/CSS and MySQL.

-# GROUP 32
+## GROUP 32
 If you want to run the program test files, please install the following Python libraries:
  - pytest
  - flask_mysqldb